camelliale1912/Covid19ExplorationProject/README.md

 Partition by dea.Location, Order by dea.location, dea.Date: Defines the partition for the rolling number of vaccinated individuals based on location and ordered by location and date.*

 ## Licensing, Authors, Acknowledgements
-Data is collected from {Our World in Data}[https://ourworldindata.org/coronavirus/]
+Data is collected from [Our World in Data](https://ourworldindata.org/coronavirus/)